Tropes specific to the books.

 - Chester.
-While many love that his snarky attitude and his role as the Only Sane Man, some feel that his Butt Monkey treatment goes a bit too far at times.
+While many love that his snarky attitude and his role as the Only Sane Man, some feel that his Butt-Monkey treatment goes a bit too far at times.

 - Broken Base: The show in general for fans of the book.
 Some fans genuinely love the series and consider it a funny adaptation in its own right, while others hate how little respect it has for the source material, feeling it takes way too many liberties with the characters and story, such as making Bunnicula an actual vampire when in the book, it was left largely to the reader's imagination.
 The base is a little less broken with people finding out that James Howe, one of the book's authors, is involved with the show, and actually approved the changes.

 - Idiot Plot: The entire plot of "Garlicked" could've been avoided altogether had Bunnicula informed Chester that he could regenerate his fur after eating Garlic rather than mess with him (to be fair, Chester decided to screw with him first).